Allied Health Sciences

 The number of students admitted to each program at any one time is limited and the academic requirements necessary for admission also vary with each program.
 Admission, therefore, is very competitive, and preference is always given to those who exceed the minimum qualifications set forth for each program.

 The professional or clinical components of the Allied Health Sciences Programs are provided in area medical centers, hospitals, and other health care facilities.
 Most classroom and laboratory instruction takes place on the Union Avenue Campus.

 View the online academic catalog listing of Allied Health Degrees and Technical Certificates.

 - Southwest College Policy Number 2:03:00:00/7: Admission to Allied Health and Nursing Programs (PDF) [Size: 35 KB], requires Adobe Reader

-- Effective July 1, 2011 (unless exempted by law) students admitted into any Allied Health or Nursing Program and expecting to have patient contact must present proof of protection against Hepatitis B before patient contact begins.
+- Unless exempted by law, students admitted into any Allied Health or Nursing Program and expecting to have patient contact must present proof of protection against Hepatitis B before patient contact begins.